Compare life insurance by visiting our Life Insurance Resource Center.

 Have you been considering a life settlement?
-You need to make sure it’s a good idea for you before you jump.
+You need to make sure it’s a good idea for you before you sign anything.

-A life settlement consists of the cash sale of an individual’s life policy to a third party.
-This is similar to the 1980s stop gap known as a viatical settlement.
-This transaction developed during the AIDs epidemic.
-At that time many policy holders chose to sell policies when they learned they would not live as long as they expected when they initially bought a policy.
+A life settlement consists of the cash sale of an individual’s life insurance policy to a third party.
+This is similar to the 1980s stop-gap known as a viatical settlement, which developed during the AIDS epidemic.
+At that time, many policy holders chose to sell their life insurance when they learned they wouldn’t live as long as they had expected when they initially bought the policy.

 When medical advances changed the needs of the community living with AIDS and viatical settlements became less useful, the life settlement industry arose.
-A life settlement does not involve terminal illness; it is just a sale of the policy to a third-party.
+A life settlement does not involve terminal illness; it’s just a sale of the policy to a third-party.
 Basically, a firm will pay you more than the cash surrender value of your policy, but less than the full benefit amount.
-It will then pay all your premiums from then on and receive the full death benefit.
+The third party will then pay all your premiums from that point on, and receive the full death benefit.

 Two types of “middlemen” are often involved in the life settlement business: life settlement brokers and life settlement providers.
 The life settlement broker represents you as the seller of the policy and has a duty to you.
 The broker’s job is like a realtor’s; they “shop” your policy around from provider to provider.
 This interaction with providers (who represent purchasers) are how brokers earn their fee.